 When you create a new app, Django creates models.py, views.py, and tests.py files for your code.
-Putting all your models, views, or tests in the same file is usually not a good idea, especially on a team project with many people working on different features.
+Putting all the models, views, or tests in a single file is usually not a good idea, especially on a team project with many people working on different features.

 A better way is to divide your code into multiple files.

-For example, if we separated tests into individual files the structure might be:
+For example, we can separate tests into individual files like this:

 polls/